 The mining sector is vulnerable to the impacts of climate change.
-Climate change has the potential to affect many aspects of the sector, leading to disruptions in supply as well as exacerbating its environment and social impacts (see Table 1 for details).
+Climate change has the potential to affect many aspects of the sector, leading to disruptions in supply as well as exacerbating its environment and social impacts (see Table 1 for details and Rüttinger et al. 2020a-f).
 The sector needs to implement effective and enduring adaptation initiatives to maintain the global metal supply and mitigate environmental, community and societal impacts along the metals value chain.